didiberman/yt-deep-insights/readme.md

 ## Project Description

-This project is a Streamlit-based web application designed to assist psychological research by fetching and analyzing data from YouTube videos.
-It retrieves video transcripts and comments and utilizes various language models via the OpenRouter API for potential analysis or summarization tasks.
+This Streamlit-based web application is designed to help content creators and researchers understand real user feedback and content patterns from YouTube videos.
+By fetching and analyzing video transcripts and comments using various language models via the OpenRouter API, the tool provides insights that enable you to create more effective and targeted content.

 ## Features